ETVPGIT/Graph_retrieval_dataset/README.md

 ### Part 2

 The semantically similar words of the object's name in this part are selected from the semantic space of Word2Vec due to the distance between vectors can be used to represent the semantic similarity in text.
-A total of 101 types of objects have semantically similar words and 10 semantically similar words are selected for each object.
+10 semantically similar words are selected for each object.

 The relationships in this part have no semantically similar words.